sydthomason/onlineSuitStore/README.txt

-This application creates a very simple online retail store.
+This application creates a very simple online suit store.
-The application uses Django 'sessions' to manage the cart.
-The Django 4.0 by example textbook also includes a version of this application for your reference.
-This version is simpler than the version detailed in the textbook, however.
-The shopping cart has specific items defined in the settings.py file.
-Be sure to view the file and search for references to 'cart'.

 This version is updated to work with Django 5 and Python 3.11 and implements product inventory.
-The number of items that can be added to the cart is based on the number in inventory.
-See the 'cart/forms.py'

-This application was created as a sample by Dr. George Royce for the ISQA Web Application Development Course
+This application was forked from the example store, and updated by Group 4 (Sydney, Derek, Erich, and Amy).

 To use this application:
 Start PyCharm and close any projects